Bedroom in Arles: First version

-Van Gogh started the first version during mid October 1888 while staying in Arles, and explained his aims and means to his brother Theo:
+Van Gogh started the first version during mid-October 1888 while staying in Arles, and explained his aims and means to his brother Theo:

-This time it simply reproduces my bedroom; but color must be abundant in this part, its simplification adding a rank of grandee to the style applied to the objects, getting to suggest a certain rest or dream.
-Well, I have thought that on watching the composition we stop thinking and imagining.
-I have painted the walls pale violet.
-The ground with checked material.
-The wooden bed and the chairs, yellow like fresh butter; the sheet and the pillows, lemon light green.
-The bedspread, scarlet coloured.
-The window, green.
-The washbasin, orangey; the tank, blue.
-The doors, lilac.
-And, that is all.
-There is not anything else in this room with closed shutters.
-The square pieces of furniture must express unswerving rest; also the portraits on the wall, the mirror, the bottle, and some costumes.
-The white colour has not been applied to the picture, so its frame will be white, aimed to get me even with the compulsory rest recommended for me.
-I have depicted no type of shade or shadow; I have only applied simple plain colours, like those in crêpes.
+This time it’s simply my bedroom, but the color has to do the job here, and through its being simplified by giving a grander style to things, to be suggestive here of rest or of sleep in general.
+In short, looking at the painting should rest the mind, or rather, the imagination.
+The walls are of a pale violet.
+The floor—is of red tiles.
+The bedstead and the chairs are fresh butter yellow.
+The sheet and the pillows very bright lemon green.
+The blanket scarlet red.
+The window green.
+The dressing table orange, the basin blue.
+The doors lilac.
+And that’s all—nothing in this bedroom, with its shutters closed.
+The solidity of the furniture should also now express unshakeable repose.
+Portraits on the wall, and a mirror and a hand-towel and some clothes.
+The frame—as there’s no white in the painting—will be white.
+This to take my revenge for the enforced rest that I was obliged to take.
+I’ll work on it again all day tomorrow, but you can see how simple the idea is.
+The shadows and cast shadows are removed; it’s colored in flat, plain tints like Japanese prints.

 Van Gogh included sketches of the composition in this letter as well as in a letter to Gauguin, written slightly later.
 In the letter, van Gogh explained that the painting had come out of a sickness that left him bedridden for days.
 This version has on the wall to the right miniatures of van Gogh's portraits of his friends Eugène Boch and Paul-Eugène Milliet.

 The portrait of Eugène Boch is called The Poet and the portrait of Paul Eugène Milliet is called The Lover.